-The EPPM specifically looks at four key factors that can predict the likely outcome of health promotion pieces that involve fear appeals: “self-efficacy” (the confidence individuals have that they can perform the tasks needed to control the risk), “response efficacy” (the perception the individual has that the action will control the risk), “susceptibility” (the vulnerability individuals feel as to how likely the threat is to impact them), and “severity” (the perception the individual has of the magnitude of the threat).
-When an individual perceives the severity and susceptibility of the threat to be high and also believes they are competent to take action, they will control the danger of the threat.
-If, on the other hand, the individual does NOT believe they can control the risk, even if severity and susceptibility are high, they will take steps to control the fear instead.
+The EPPM specifically looks at four key factors that can predict the likely outcome of health promotion pieces that involve fear appeals: 1) “self-efficacy” (the confidence individuals have that they can perform the tasks needed to control the risk), 2) “response efficacy” (the perception the individual has that the action will control the risk), 3) “susceptibility” (the vulnerability individuals feel as to how likely the threat is to impact them), and 4) “severity” (the perception the individual has of the magnitude of the threat).
+When individuals perceive the severity and susceptibility of the threat to be high and also believe they are competent to take action, they will control the danger of the threat.
+If, on the other hand, the individuals do NOT believe they can control the risk, even if severity and susceptibility are high, they will take steps to control the fear instead.

 Fear is not the only emotion used in persuasive health messages.
 Other emotions can also be invoked that will help individuals remember a specific message, recall the facts, and perhaps provide reinforcement to change behavior.
 Humor (as used in these condom ads), sympathy, excitement, and other positive emotions can also create an association that may help an individual remember the importance of the behavior change.
-To illustrate the potential of emotional appeals, contrast the heat of the some of the below examples, all of which have the same general message.
+To illustrate the potential of emotional appeals, contrast the 'heat' of the some of these condom ads, all of which have the same general 'light'.

 Research Activity 2